JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 Benefits of WFS
 ---------------

 The WFS standard defines the framework for providing access to, and supporting transactions on, discrete geographic features in a manner that is independent of the underlying data source.
-Through a combination of discovery, query, locking and transactions operations, users have access to the source spatial and attribute data in a manner that allows them to query, style, edit (create, update, and delete), and download individual features.
+Through a combination of discovery, query, locking and transaction operations, users have access to the source spatial and attribute data in a manner that allows them to query, style, edit (create, update, and delete), and download individual features.
 The transactional capabilities of WFS also support the development and deployment of collaborative mapping applications.

 Operations
 ----------